cuiminba/website/content/authors/admin/_index.md

 My research interests are in microeconomic theory with a focus on learning, information, behavioral economics, and dynamic games.

+I am honored to be an invited speaker at the [Review of Economic Studies European Tour](https://www.restud.com/past-restud-tour-speakers/), 2023.

 ---

 Here is my {{< staticref "uploads/CV_Cuimin Ba.pdf" "newtab">}}CV{{</staticref>}}.